-The BNPP Group is exposed to the risk that the maturity, interest rate or currencies of its assets might not match those of its liabilities.
+The liquidity risk of the BNPP Group can be assessed through its short-term liquidity ratio (the Liquidity Coverage Ratio, "LCR") which analyses the coverage of net cash outflows at 30 days in a stress scenario.
+The BNPP Group's period end LCR was 137% as at 31 December 2024.
+The liquidity reserve was EUR 480 billion as at 31 December 2024.
+The BNPP Group is exposed to the risk that the maturity, interest rate or currencies of its assets might not precisely match those of its liabilities.
 The timing of payments on certain of the BNPP Group's assets is uncertain and, if the BNPP Group receives lower revenues than expected at a given time, it might require additional market funding in order to meet its obligations on its liabilities.
 While the BNPP Group imposes strict limits on the gaps between its assets and its liabilities as part of its risk management procedures, it cannot be certain that these limits will be fully effective to eliminate potential negative effects arising from asset and liability mismatches."

-13. In Chapter 1 RISK FACTORS, the text under the header 1.4.3 Risks regarding credit ratings of the BNPP Group being downgraded shall be deleted and replaced as follows:
+12. In Chapter 1 RISK FACTORS, the text under the header 1.4.3 Risks regarding credit ratings of the BNPP Group being downgraded shall be deleted and replaced as follows: